arista-eosplus/ansible-eos-bgp/README.md

 ------------

 The eos-bgp role is built on modules included in the core Ansible code.
-These modules were added in ansible version 2.1
+These modules were added in Ansible version 2.1

 - Ansible 2.1.0